Probing sub-galactic mass structure with the power spectrum of surface-brightness anomalies in high-resolution observations of galaxy-galaxy strong gravitational lenses. II.Observational constraints on the sub-galactic matter power spectrum: Lens-galaxy subtraction

-We follow this approach and model the surface-brightness distribution of the massive elliptical lens galaxy in SDSS J0252+0039 using the two-dimensional fitting algorithm \textsc{galfit} \citep{GALFIT_paper} after masking out all pixels covering the lensed images, see Fig.~\ref{fig:Galfit}.
-The obtained best-fitting \textsc{galfit} model consists of two S\'ersic components with S\'ersic indices $n = 4.44$ and $n = 0.09$ and effective radii 1.2 and 0.96 arcsec (corresponding to $\sim4.8$ and $\sim3.8$ kpc at the redshift of the lens), respectively.
-The small value of the second S\'ersic index suggests that the light distribution of the lensing galaxy can be well described by a diffuse stellar halo around a standard deVaucouleurs profile.
-As an alternative, we additionally carry out the lens-galaxy subtraction using the \textsc{b-spline} algorithm, developed by \cite{Bolton2006}, but decide to continue our analysis based on the \textsc{galfit} model due to a slightly higher Bayesian evidence of the resulting best-fitting smooth-lens model, see Section \ref{Section:Lens_Model}.
+The Einstein radius of SDSS J0252+0039 ($\sim$ 1~arcsec) is comparable to the effective radius of its massive elliptical lens galaxy.
+Consequently, the lensed images overlap with the inner region of the lens galaxy, as can be seen in Fig.~\ref{fig:HST_imaging_J0252}.
+To correct for the light contribution from the lens galaxy, we model its surface-brightness distribution with a combination of several S\'ersic components \citep{Sersic1963} -- a parametric class of smooth light profiles widely used to model early-type galaxies.

-The final lens-galaxy subtracted image (see Fig.~\ref{fig:Galfit}), created by subtracting the \textsc{galfit} model of the lens galaxy from the original science image, contains only the lensed emission of the background-source galaxy and as such can be used for the smooth-lens modelling of the studied lens system, discussed in the following section.
+The applied lens-galaxy-subtraction procedure is illustrated in Fig.~\ref{fig:Galfit_J0252}.
+We perform the modelling by means of the two-dimensional fitting algorithm \textsc{galfit} \citep{GALFIT_paper} after masking out all pixels covering the lensed images, as shown in the top row.
+The best-fitting \textsc{galfit} model, shown in the bottom left panel of Fig~\ref{fig:Galfit_J0252}, consists of two S\'ersic components with S\'ersic indices $n = 4.44$ and $n = 0.09$ and effective radii 1.2 and 0.96 arcsec (corresponding to $\sim4.8$ and $\sim3.8$ kpc at the redshift of the lens), respectively.
+The small value of the second S\'ersic index suggests that the light distribution of the lens galaxy can be well described by the standard de Vaucouleurs profile (i.e. S\'ersic profile with $n=4$) and a diffuse stellar halo.
+As an alternative, we additionally carry out the lens-galaxy subtraction using the \textsc{b-spline} algorithm \citep{Bolton2006}, but choose to continue our analysis based on the \textsc{galfit} model due to the slightly higher Bayesian evidence of the resulting best-fitting smooth-lens model, see Section \ref{Section:Lens_Model_J0252}.
+The final lens-galaxy-subtracted image is presented in the bottom right panel of Fig~\ref{fig:Galfit_J0252}.
+This residual image constitutes our best estimate of the lensed emission from the background galaxy only and is as such used for the smooth-lens modelling.